Aeroluna/LunaCoopMod/README.md

 Should help actually affording the high tech units with abilities like High Templar.

+- Fixed a bug where High Templar's Psionic Storm ability would no longer show an impact model after researching Plasma Surge.

+yeah

 ## Swann

 - Added Thor's High Impact Payload mode from Versus for single-target long-range damage.